Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Exceptions to the rule

-If the exponent $\kappa$, in the large energy behavior of the coefficients $|a(E)|^2$ given by Eq. (\ref{expo}), is smaller than one, $0< \kappa < 1$, then, there is no guarantee that ${\cal W}(E)$ has a maximum, neither that it is normalized, because both terms in the exponent in Eq. (\ref{WE3}) are concave.
-However, we can tailor the value of $\kappa$ such that, still, the maximum exists, but we can also tune it such that the width $\Delta E$ is as {\it large} as we desire, see the second line in Eq. (\ref{DelE}): note that if we choose $\kappa < 1$ appropriately, the exponent can still be negative, yet we could make the exponent arbitrarily small in absolute value.
-A similar reasoning can be used if we choose that the coefficients $|a(E)|^2$ vanish as $E \to \infty$ algebraically, $|a(E)|^2 \sim E^{-\eta}$.
+Clearly, the arguments given above fail if the product of $|a(E)|$ times $\Delta \Gamma(E)$ has a long tail as $E\to \infty$, as this would yield an arbitrarily large width $\Delta E$.
+But this is only possible if $|a(E)|$ decays much more slowly than the ensured growth of $\Delta \Gamma(E)$.
+Such a behavior can also be illustrated with the exponential form of the coefficients given by Eq. (\ref{expo}), in the case where $0< \kappa < 1$.
+In this situation there is no guarantee that ${\cal W}(E)$ has a maximum, neither that it is normalized, because both terms in the exponent in Eq. (\ref{WE3}) are concave.
+However, we can tailor the value of $\kappa$ such that, still, the maximum exists, but we can also tune it such that the width $\Delta E$ is as {\it large} as we desire, see the second line in Eq. (\ref{DelE2}): note that if we choose $\kappa < 1$ appropriately, the gaussian-like exponent in ${\cal W}(E)$ can still be negative, yet we could make the factor multiplying $(E-\overline E)^2$ arbitrarily small in absolute value.
+A similar reasoning can be used if we choose that the coefficients $|a(E)|^2$ vanish as $E \to \infty$ algebraically, say $|a(E)|^2 \sim E^{-\eta}$.
 Choosing $\eta$ appropriately, we can make the tail of ${\cal W}(E)$ to behave as slow as we desire, but still normalizable, and obtain a very large width $\Delta E$.
 These two cases make the general statement of this article to fail, yet we claim, doing this requires a very detailed tailoring of the initial state $|\Psi \rangle$.
-That is, the coefficients must be strictly different from zero as $E \to \infty$ and must almost exactly cancel the enormous growth of the density of states as a function of energy, in order to render a slow decay of the energy distribution.
+That is, the coefficients must be strictly different from zero as $E \to \infty$ and must almost exactly cancel the enormous growth in energy of the density of states, in order to render a slow decay of the energy distribution.
 This appears just as complicated, perhaps, as trying to obtain a superposition of very few states.
-In any case, it would certainly be very interesting to be able to prepare in real life states with such long probability tails, for after measurement, one would obtain a very different energy each time the system were prepared in the {\it same} state.\\
+In any case, it would certainly be very interesting to be able to prepare in real life states of macroscopic systems with such long energy probability tails, for after measurement, one would obtain a very different energy each time the system were prepared in the {\it same} state.\\